gucsantana/mtg-collectron/README.md

 I don't -fully- trust the collection percentages, it's very much reverse-engineered and with a lot of guessing and fiddly counters.

+Some cards on Decklist Finder seem to return lower counts than you actually have of them.
+Weird.

 # Pages Deployment

 Run "npm run deploy".
 Branch gh-pages is set up to automatically publish to the Github pages when committed to.